emmaalbury/CV/README.md

 #### University / College

 2015 -  Completed Masters in Cultural Materials Conservation, Specializing in Objects and Textiles, University of Melbourne Australia.
-Subjects Completed Include: Conservation Professional Practices, Introduction to Materials and Techniques, Technical Examination and Documentation, Conservation Materials Chemistry, Intensive Chemistry, Respect, Preventive Conservation, Conservation Assessment and Treatment Units 1 and 2, Analytical Chemistry in Conservation, Audio Visual Preservation, Textiles Conservation Intensive, Minor Thesis, and a Conservation Internship.

 2014 - Conservation Internship, MAGNT (Museum and Art Gallery of the Northern Territory), Darwin Australia.

 2010 - Completed Degree in Audio Production at SAE (School of Audio Engineering) Institute, Melbourne Australia.
-Subjects Completed Include: Principles of Sound and Sound Production, Introduction to Audio Technology, Communication and Computer Technologies, Introduction to Digital Media, Applied Music Theory, Signal Processing and Aural Perception, Web Technologies, Music Styles, MIDI and Electronic Music Production, Studio Production, Creative Project 1 and 2, Acoustics and Live Sound Production, The Role of the Producers, Research and Project Models, Audio Post Production, Advanced Audio Post Production, Advanced Studio Production, Business and Legal Studies, Mastering and Media Preparation, Marketing and Promotions.

 2002 - Completed Degree in Theatre Arts, USQ (University of Southern Queensland), Toowoomba Australia.
-Subjects Completed Include: Acting, Voice and Movement, Theatre Practice Analysis, History and Theory of Drama, Professional Development for Performance Art, Communication and Scholarship, Australia Asia and the Pacific, Introductory Computing.

 #### Other qualifications